-How might the U.S. labor movement respond if the Supreme Court strikes down Abood and rules against fair share fees?
+How might the U.S. labor movement respond to the Supreme Court striking down Abood and ruling against fair share fees in Janus?
 ILEPI’s Frank Manzo IV takes a look.

 A new report finds that a Janus decision against fair share fees would lower public sector worker earnings and have negative impacts on the U.S. economy.
 According to the Wall Street Journal, the “study says the expected outcome of the Janus case will shrink public-sector labor unions in 23 states.”